tobegit3hub/seagull/docs/2014-10-15-seagull-containers-page.md

 [中文文档](2014-10-15-seagull-containers-page-zh.md)

-Containers page displays all running or stopped containers from your docker deamon.
+Containers page displays all running or stopped containers from your docker daemon.
 You can know the basic status of these containers and start, stop or delete them easily.

 ## What Is Container